 Every episode is a glamorous event filled with laughter, celebration, luxurious experiences and, of course, fashion and champagne.
 Love it or hate it, you can’t deny that Bonang Matheba is a national treasure that has set the bar high when it comes to reality shows.

-Get a front-row seat at actor Dineo Moeketsi and rapper Solo’s jaw-dropping wedding.
-If social media is anything to go by, it was a star-studded day filled with love.
+Get a front-row seat at actor Dineo Moeketsi and rapper Solo’s jaw-dropping wedding, a star-studded day filled with love.

 And a special mention for…